oblinger/HookAnchorApp/PRJ/OBS/OBS..md

+- [ ] obs:  find out how to move todo item around

 - [ ]  should use quick add to create a new @ entry
 - [ ] ARROWS:  hotkeys for bullets, headings, calendar, ???    for up, down, left, right